-I am an analytical chemist by training (i.e.: organized in nature!).
-I joined Augsburg in September 2008, after initiating my career as an assistant professor at the University of Puget Sound (Tacoma, WA), followed by two years as Research Educator at the University of Texas in Austin.
-After the experience of teaching at a large research institutes, I am excited to return to a liberal arts college where faculty-students interaction is priority.
-I highly value the undergraduate research experience.
+I joined Augsburg in September 2008, after initiating my career as an assistant professor at the University of Puget Sound (Tacoma, WA), followed by a Research Educator position at the University of Texas in Austin.
+I highly value the liberal arts environment where faculty-student interactions are a priority.
+Such interactions are especially highlighted through faculty-led undergraduate research activities.
 Personally, two months after I started college, I began to work in a chemistry lab doing research.
-Research was what kept me interested in chemistry.
-With the guidance of an excellent mentor who taught me so much—of chemistry and life as a professor in a liberal arts college—I was inspired to be a chemist.
-Now, I want to pass this inspiration on to my own students.
+With the guidance of so many excellent mentors along my own educational journey, I was inspired to be a chemist.
+Now, I want to pass this inspiration and passion on to my own students.

 - B.A.
 Linfield College, Chemistry, 2000